tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqljoined_field.rst

 Joined fields are only indexed differently.
 There are no other differences between joined fields and regular text fields.

-Starting with 2.0.1-beta, <b>ranged queries</b> can be used when a single query is not efficient enough or does not work because of the database driver limitations.
-It works similar to the ranged queries in the main indexing loop, see `the section called “Ranged queries” <../../3_indexing/sql_data_sources_mysql,_postgresql.html#ranged-queries>`__.
+When a single query is not efficient enough or does not work because of the database driver limitations, <b>ranged queries</b> can be used.
+It works similar to the ranged queries in the main indexing loop, see `the section called “Ranged queries” <../../3_indexing/sql_data_sources_mysql,_postgresql.md#ranged-queries>`__.
 The range will be queried for and fetched upfront once, then multiple queries with different ``$start`` and ``$end`` substitutions will be run to fetch the actual data.